andrei-akopian/ToyBinary/README.md

 #> Number: 34000 <# it went from 34002 to 34000, the 2 got removed as it was second to last
 #> Binary Length: 20
 #> Binary: 00001000010011010000

+#now we want to resize the number of bits in the number
+myNum.resize(-6,2) #remove 6 leading bits, and add 2 at the end myNum.printBits()
+#> Number: 4928
+#> Binary Length: 16
+#> Binary: 0001001101000011
 ```

 ### BitFinePile